-FY 2020 Accomplishments: Each OFS staff member updated their Individual Development Plan (IDP).
+FY 2021 / FY 2022 (to date) Accomplishments: Each OFS staff member updated their Individual Development Plan (IDP).
 Each year OFS employees meet with their manager to update or develop a plan to enhance career related skills.
 Training in records management and contracting courses were completed.